-Further Reading: Being Highly Sensitive
+Further Reading: Being "Sensitive"

 “We’re not an evolutionary accident, but an adaptation.
 We are not what you think we are.
 We are useful, valued, loved.
 We’re the scientists and artists, the dreamers and the engineers.
 We’re vital to all of it.”